fydexx/Guide-for-network-engineers-from-CIS/Readme.md

 - **Listening**

-Good way is learn throuh watching English TV shows.
-You can do it with subtitles, but the next stage is watching without subtitles.
+A good way is to learn by watching English TV shows.
+You can start with subtitles and then, when you feel confident enought you can try without them.

-Great site for building your listening skill:
+A great site for building your listening skills:

 https://ororo.tv/en